This article has links to products and services we love, which we may make commission from.

 - A bike with great suspension and brakes

-- They usually provide a drinks bottle too
+- They usually provide a bottle too

 We went with the most popular company, Gravity.